ghyathmoussa/LLMium/README.md

 *   `MONGO_DB_NAME`: Name of the MongoDB database.
 *   `MONGO_COLLECTION_NAME`: Name of the MongoDB collection.
 *   `GROQ_API_KEY`: (Optional) Groq API key for synthetic data generation.
 Not required if using vLLM or other custom inference endpoints.
+*   `MAX_PARALLEL_REQUESTS`: (Optional) Number of parallel requests to send to the API for synthetic data generation.
+Default is 1 (sequential).
+Higher values improve speed but may hit rate limits.

 Ensure these are correctly set in your `.env` file before running the project.